 - Adobe Acrobat

-The Distance Learning Department offers open office hours in the TLC on:
+The Distance Education Department offers open office hours in the TLC on:

 - 9-10am and 2-3pm

-Many of the professional development workshops for distance learning are in the TLC.
-For more information on workshops and how to use the TLC to prepare for your classes or work on new and innovative technology, contact the distance learning team.
+Many of the professional development workshops for Distance Education are in the TLC.
+For more information on workshops and how to use the TLC to prepare for your classes or work on new and innovative technology, contact the Distance Education team.